yahavx/mindreader/README.md

 ### client

 The client provides the following API:
 * `upload_sample`: reads a sample and uploads it to the server.
 Use CTRL+C to exit gracefully in the middle.
-This function receives the following arguments:
+It receives the following arguments:
     * `host`: server host
     * `port`: server port
     * `path`: relative or absolute path to the sample